jhsware/streamix-package-templates/docs/README.md

     /* Some styling */
   }
 }

+// Keying output to allow package to be displayed when
+// Streamix is set to opacity supporting mode (not yet released)
+#streamix-key-source .name-of-your-package {
+  & * {
+    opacity: 1;
+    color: white!important;
+    background-color: white!important;
+  }
+}
 ```
-**The base CSS-classes are added for you when you create you package.**

 #### Importan Note on Colours, Transparency and Bleed-Through
-Streamix Panel uses the ATEM mini luma-keying for transparency.
+Streamix Panel main mode uses the ATEM mini luma-keying for transparency.
 This avoids annoying colour artifacts on smooth edges.
 The downside is that you can't use the darkest colours in your graphics without getting bleed-through.

 If you create a fullscreen graphics overlay, luma-keying is switched off.

+Streamix Panel has a secondary mode that supports translucent graphics by generating a keying layer.
+This is currently work in progress but we encourage you to make sure your packages support it from the start to avoid having to update them in the future.
+It is very simple, and normally only requires three lines of CSS (see exeample).

 #### Component.tsx
 This is the Typescript source file.
 The .tsx extension allows you to write [JSX in Typescript](https://www.typescriptlang.org/docs/handbook/jsx.html).
 The code is written using the [library Inferno.js](https://www.infernojs.org/).
 Inferno.js is API-compatible with original React using stateless function components and stateful class components.
 Inferno does not support React hooks.